elenaspb2019/ClickHouse/docs/en/query_language/agg_functions/reference.md

 ## medianDeterministic {#medianDeterministic}

 Computes median or 2-quantile of numeric data set.
 This function uses [reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling) with a reservoir size up to 8192.
-Function is deterministic due to usage of hash of passed number - the "determinator" - in the algorithm.
-The same determinator value should not occur too often.

 This algorithm provides very low accuracy